relloyd/halfpipe/demo-svg/cp-full-schema/README.md

 ### Steps

-First, we'll create the target Snowflake tables by converting Oracle table data types to Snowflake...
+First, we'll create the target Snowflake tables by converting Oracle table data types to Snowflake.
+Adjust the connection names `oracleA` and `snowflake` to match yours:

 ```bash
 $ hp query oracleA select table_name from user_tables order by 1 | while read lin; do